Top 12 Urologist Skills to Put on Your Resume

 2. Ureteroscopy

-Ureteroscopy is a minimally invasive procedure performed by urologists to diagnose and treat disorders of the ureters and kidneys, typically using a ureteroscope to visualize, access, and manipulate the urinary tract for the removal of stones, tumors, or blockages.
+Ureteroscopy is a minimally invasive procedure performed by urologists to diagnose and treat disorders of the ureters and kidneys, using a ureteroscope to visualize, access, and treat stones, tumors, or obstructions.

 Why It's Important